MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 that the [LGPL][] will give developers more freedom in how they license any of their own codes that makes use of MDAnalysis.

-The license is the legal basis that determines how code can be used, copied, changed, and incorporated into other code.
-The license is the only reason that one can use someone else's code --- it does not matter if the code is publicly available somewhere.
-If it does not have a license you cannot use it legally.
-Therefore, getting the license right is very important.
+As detailed by the [Open Source Definition][OSD], licenses are core to the definition of open source.
+"Open source doesn't just mean access to the source code".
+The license defines how code can be used, copied, changed, and incorporated into other code.

-**In order to change the MDAnalysis license, we need the agreement of all our contributors to change from GPL to LGPL.**
+**License changes affect how folks interact with the MDAnalysis code base going forward.
+We need the agreement of our contributors and community members to change from GPL to LGPL.**

-In this post we want to share the motivation, outline the relicensing process, and invite questions from the community.
+In this post we want to share the motivation, outline the relicensing process, and invite comments / questions from the community.

 ## Rationale for license change